-This is the quick and easy 2013 buying guide to the best snorkeling cameras currently available.
-I share your options from cheap and inexpensive to good to best, in a variety of types of cameras.
+This is the quick and easy 2014 buying guide to the best snorkeling cameras currently available.
+I share your options from best to good to cheap and inexpensive, in a variety of types of cameras.
 The cameras below are our top choice snorkeling cameras of the different types, that I describe in much greater detail on their individual category pages.
 Click below each type to find more cameras in different price ranges.

 It should help.
 Finding info on the best snorkeling cameras these days can be a pain because they keep coming out with new cameras almost every six months.
 So what people suggest in forums and on the web are often older models that are already gone, or their underwater housings are sold out (housings are now often made in short batches, since the companies don't plan on making the cameras for very long.)